Applications in Plastic Surgery

 Clinical History

-Patient presented with keloid after Caesarean section procedure.
+Patient presented with keloid scar after Caesarean section procedure.

 Treatment

-DHACM provides a barrier that supports the healing cascade and protects the wound bed to aid in the development of granulation tissue in acute and chronic closures.
-It provides a biocompatible human extracellular matrix and contains 300+ regulatory proteins.2-4
+EPIFIX is a dehydrated human amnion/chorion membrane allograft.
+The product provides a protective barrier that supports the healing cascade and protects the wound bed to aid in the development of granulation tissue in acute and chronic closures.
+EPIFIX provides a biocompatible human ECM.1-3

 Follow-Up

-The scar was greatly reduced in height and in color.
-Subsequent revision surgery treated the remainder of the keloid scar with DHACM.
+At year follow up, the one-third portion of the scar that was treated was greatly reduced in height and in color.
+Subsequent revision surgery managed the remaining two-thirds of the keloid scar with EPIFIX used to cover and protect the area.

-KELOID Scar Revision with DHACM Post-scar revision using DHACM on 1/3 portion of original scar Scar one year post DHACM treatment
+KELOID Scar Revision with DHACM Post-scar revision using DHACM on 1/3 portion of original scar Scar one year post surgical treatment with DHACM overlay

 Resources